melt-ui/melt-ui/README.md

 - [Grail UI](https://grail-ui.vercel.app/)

 This list is not exhaustive or sorted in any particular order.
 If you know of any other similar projects for Svelte, feel free to open a PR to add them here.
-These projects are not affiliated with Radix Svelte in any way.
+These projects are not affiliated with Melt UI in any way.